Kangiriyanka/joe-farah/src/pages/projects/tk-music.md

 &nbsp;

 Suppose that you're in the key of C and you want to play the major pentatonic scale for each position.
-In position 1, you're playing a C major pentatonic, but in position 2, you're playing a G major pentatonic even though your harmonica is in the key C. When I was endlessly navigating online for explanations, it only clicked for me when I realized that the positions different keys even though your harmonica is in a specific key.
+In position 1, you're playing a C major pentatonic, but in position 2, you're playing a G major pentatonic even though your harmonica is in the key C. When I was endlessly navigating online for explanations, it only clicked for me when I realized that the positions correspond to different keys even though your harmonica is in a specific key.

 An interesting problem I ran into here was trying to figure out how to integrate scales in the harmonica GUI with those previously dicussed positions in mind.
 I couldn't blindly map the notes of the scales I wanted to generate to the appropriate holes.
 I had to see the notes of the scales relative to the position I was playing in.
 I ended up hard-coding them.